Experienced in multi-jurisdictional investigations and prosecutions into tax offences, fraud and corruption.

 - City of Westminster & Holborn Law Society

-- Young Fraud Lawyers Association (YFLA)
+- Fraud Lawyers Association (FLA)

-Rachel acts for a number of individuals who are the subject of extradition requests from Category 1 and 2 countries.
+Rachel acts for a several individuals who are the subject of extradition requests from Category 1 and 2 countries.
 Whilst she has significant experience acting for clients in extradition proceedings, Rachel also regularly makes successful representations to the Secretary of State, Home Office and Metropolitan Police Extradition Squad in order to defeat extradition requests without the need for a substantive hearing.

 Rachel acts for a number of individuals subject to Interpol Red Notices.
 She has made representations to the Secretariat to the Commission for the Control of Interpol’s Files and to National Central Bureaus, and has been successful in convincing Interpol to remove names from its database or to add a note to its file of the existence of political motivation in the requesting state.

 Money laundering issues can arise in almost all white-collar cases and Rachel has acted for a number of individuals charged with this offence.
 She frequently advises individuals and corporates on compliance with money laundering regulations.

 Rachel has successfully acted for individuals that are the subject of mutual legal assistance requests in the UK and/or abroad, including successful judicial reviews of the Secretary of State’s decision to act on a request from a foreign state.
 She also has experience acting for legal and accountancy professionals subject to professional disciplinary proceedings.

 - Representation of former managing director in first cartel prosecution for four years

 - Interpol recognises political motivation of Red Notice issued against Russian client

 - Advice and representation to witness in FCA investigation

 - Firm acts for major UK bank in relation to Libor rate fixing investigations in the UK, EU and US